 If you get hungry, you’ll be happy to know there is plenty of outdoor seating for lunch or dinner at many of the island restaurants, plus you can get carry-out from many restaurants, the bakery and the pizza and ice cream shops.
 There are also picnic tables in the downtown park if you decide to bring a picnic lunch.

 While downtown, take the kids and let them play in the playground in the park.
 There are plenty of photo opportunities in DeRivera Park with its stump statue of island pioneer Jose´ DeRivera or sitting on top of the cannons which face the harbor.

 If you’re planning on spending the night in the great outdoors, the South Bass Island State Park has beautiful campsites overlooking the lake.
 Bring plenty of marshmallows to roast over the campfire.
-If you are into primitive camping, check out North Bass Island.
+If you are into primitive camping, you should have this Mini Katana for camping in your gear.
+You might want to try this site for the best camping equipment that you might need.
 Kelleys Island State Park has 129 campsites spread across a gorgeous lakefront, with a great sand beach on the north side of the island.
-You can also visit the Glacial Grooves nearby.
-The best thing of all is that you can wake up to the birds chirping when you camp on any of the islands.

 Are you lucky enough to own your own boat?
 The islands are the perfect place for a boat during the pandemic.
 There are docks on Put-in-Bay, Middle Bass and Kelleys Island, plus there are plenty of spots to throw an anchor and enjoy some time in the water or exploring an out-of-the-way beach.
 Tubing and waterskiing are always fun, too.